Skip to main content

 I've used Claude for about 200 hours of mathematical work, and what stands out isn't just accuracy (though it's quite good)—it's the explanation.
 When Claude solves a differential equation, it doesn't just show you the integration steps.
 It explains why you'd use separation of variables, what physical interpretation might be, and what common mistakes to avoid.

 I tested this directly.
-I gave both Claude and GPT-4 the same physics problem involving a second-order differential equation.
-GPT-4 solved it correctly in 30 seconds.
+I gave both Claude and GPT-5.5 Pro the same physics problem involving a second-order differential equation.
+GPT-5.5 Pro solved it correctly in 30 seconds.
 Claude took 45 seconds but explained the physical meaning of each term, suggested how to verify the solution, and pointed out that I'd probably want to apply initial conditions.

 For learning?
 Claude wins every time.

-The accuracy of dip on advanced mathematics is real, though.
-On abstract algebra problems, Claude got about 78% right compared to o1-pro's 91%.
-But Claude costs about 5x less and responds 7x faster.
+The accuracy dip on advanced mathematics is real, though.
+On abstract algebra problems, Claude got about 78% right compared to GPT-5.5 Pro's 96%.
+But Claude costs less and responds faster.

-Best for: Learning mathematics, homework help, professional work where you need good-enough answers quickly, explaining concepts to others
+Best for: Learning mathematics, homework help, professional work where you need good-enough answers quickly, explaining concepts to others, proof sketches and second opinions

 Skip it if: You need perfect accuracy on graduate-level problems or you're doing competition mathematics